 When a single 20 MHz WUR channel is used for transmission of a WUR Basic PPDU, SymHDROn and SymLDROn are described in 30.3.8 (Mathematical description of signals).
 The generation of SymHDROn and SymLDROn is described in 30.3.4.1 (WUR Basic PPDU waveform generation for WUR-Sync field and WUR-Data field with WUR HDR) and 30.3.4.2 (WUR Basic PPDU waveform generation for WUR-Data field with WUR LDR), respectively.

-For a FDMA transmission, the MC-OOK waveform generation is described in 30.3.4.3 (WUR FDMA PPDU WUR-Data field waveform generation).
+For a FDMA transmission, the WUR OOK waveform generation is described in 30.3.4.3 (WUR FDMA PPDU WUR-Data field waveform generation).

 ….